kennedymj97/msc-2048-ai/Notes.md

 ## Platform performance
 WSL2 - 17.3 moves/sec at max depth 6
 Firefox (windows) - 14.4 moves/sec at max depth 6

+# Day Notes
+### 02/07/2020
+TODO:
+[x] Create function to generate all possible permutations of a given vector [x] Function to test all of the permutations of a strategy [] Change snake AI to have fallback sequnce outside of rules